-Permissions granted to applications on Android 5.x remain granted after updating to Android 6.0, but users can revoke those permissions at any time.
+Permissions granted to applications on Android 5.x remain granted after updating to Android 6.0 or later, but users can revoke those permissions at any time.

-When integrating the Android 6.0 application runtime permissions model, you must update pre-installed applications to work with the new model.
+When integrating the application runtime permissions model for Android 6.0 and later, you must update pre-installed applications to work with the new model.
 You can also define exceptions for apps that are the default handlers/providers for core functionality, define custom permissions, and customize the theme used in the PackageInstaller.

 Applications on the system image and pre-installed applications are not automatically pre-granted permissions.
 We encourage you to work with pre-installed app developers (OEM, Carrier, and third party) to make the required app modifications using developer guidelines.
 Specifically, you must ensure that pre-installed applications are modified to avoid crashes and other issues when users revoke permissions.

-Pre-loaded apps that use dangerous permissions must target API level 23 and maintain the Android 6.0 AOSP permission model (i.e. the UI flow during an app installation should not deviate from the AOSP implementation of PackageInstaller, users can even revoke the dangerous permissions of pre-installed apps, etc.).
+Pre-loaded apps that use dangerous permissions must target API level 23 or higher and maintain the Android 6.0 and later AOSP permission model (i.e. the UI flow during an app installation should not deviate from the AOSP implementation of PackageInstaller, users can even revoke the dangerous permissions of pre-installed apps, etc.).

 Only activities can request permissions; services cannot directly request permissions.